SiadA2/Production-Grade-EKS-App/README.md

 </div>

 - **CI Pipelines:** Path & branch-based triggers ensure pipelines only run when code changes are commited and pushed to the main branch, preventing any unintentional workflow runs.
 OIDC also solves the risks associated with long-lived access keys.

+- **GitHub Secrets:** Sensitive data such as image tags and IAM role arns are stored as secrets rather than hardcoded as plaintext.

 - **ArgoCD:** Argo server monitors the repository for any changes to the application and automatically deploys them, syncing the cluster with the desired state.